Purpose

 The Program is a collaborative venture of the Medtronic Foundation, The Richard M. Schulze Family Foundation, the Fred C. and Katherine B. Andersen Foundation, the Offutt Family Foundation, and Mayo Clinic, and support from participating Medical Alley companies, Minnesota private colleges and universities, and the Minnesota Private College Council and Fund.

-For more about last year’s team from Gustavus Adolphus College, please see:
+For more information about a previous team from Gustavus Adolphus College, please listen to their podcast at:

 https://podcasters.spotify.com/pod/show/heather-banks/episodes/Innovation-Scholars-Program-e2ib4nl